Code-Lab-1/programming-skills-portfolio-Evita-dmello/Chapter 2- Variables & Comments/Exercises/README.md

 Write a programme that calculates how many USB sticks she can buy and how many pounds she will have left.

 You will to use the arithmetic operators to complete this exercise.

 &nbsp;
 &nbsp;
+&nbsp;

+## Exercise 6: Tip Calculator :ballot_box_with_check:

+When you go out to eat, you always tip 20% of the bill amount.
+But who’s got the time to calculate the right tip amount every time?
+Write a program to calculate tips and save some time.
+The program needs to take the bill amount as input and output the tip as a float.

+&nbsp;
+&nbsp;
+&nbsp;

+## Exercise 7: Working with Input :ballot_box_with_check:

+Write a program to take x and y as input and output the string x, repeated y times.

+&nbsp;
+&nbsp;
+&nbsp;

+## Exercise 8: Area of Rectangle :ballot_box_with_check:

+Write a program to find the area of a rectangle by taking the numbers from the user.

+&nbsp;
+&nbsp;